tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 <img src="/blog/img/ti8teams/ana.webp" onerror="this.onerror=null;this.src='/blog/img/ti8teams/ana.gif';" alt="" style="width: 350px;">

-**How to sound smart talking about OG** "I was spamming OG.Topson before Meteor Hammer Invoker was even a twinkle in his eyes."
+**How to sound smart talking about OG** "I was spamming 'OG.TOPSON' in chat before Meteor Hammer Invoker was even a twinkle in his eyes."

 **What would success look like?** After multiple failed International runs, it would be only fitting that OG do well at the first TI where they're actually considered underdogs